dlounsbu/ICTR_team_sci_initiative/isdcbestpaper2024.md

 So, this year, our <b>Best Early Career Health Paper Award</b> goes to Ann Osi of Virginia Tech for her paper entitled:

-<b>A Simultaneous Simulation of Human Behavior Dynamics and Epidemic Spread: A Multi-Country Study Amidst the COVID-19 Pandemic</b>
+<b>A Simultaneous Simulation of Human Behavior Dynamics and Epidemic Spread: A Multi-Country Study Amid the COVID-19 Pandemic</b>

 [Ann, please join me UP HERE NOW]